- Written by Dr.Mehmet Demircioglu

 Timing matters.
 Nausea on the first evening after surgery may fit with fasting, travel fatigue, pain medicine, anxiety, or dehydration.
 Nausea several days later with fever, watery diarrhea, or worsening scalp tenderness needs a wider check.

 Nausea after starting a new medicine needs the medicine name, dose, and last use time.
 A single word message saying “nausea” leaves too much unanswered.
-I need the details that show whether you are stable.
+I need the details that show whether you are stable enough to continue the normal recovery plan.

 The first night after FUE is a demanding recovery window.
 You may have travelled, slept poorly, skipped normal meals, spent many hours in the clinic, taken antibiotics or pain medicine, and then returned to a hotel room with a new sleeping position.